Arksine/katapult/README.md

    "bus off" it becomes unresponsive.
 The node must be reset to recover.**

    For USB/UART devices:
    Before flashing, make sure pyserial is installed.
-This step only needs to be performed once:
+The command required for installation depends on the the linux distribution.
+Debian and Ubuntu based distros can run the following commands:
    ```
-   pip3 install pyserial
+   sudo apt update
+   sudo apt install python3-serial
    ```
    ```
    python3 flashtool.py -d <serial device> -b <baud_rate>